 Aside from a sprinkling of law review articles and law school addresses, Plessy's centenary also has passed with little attention.7 This may be the case (at least in part) because the excellent scholarly work on Plessy done by Professor Charles Lofgren and by Professor Owen Fiss8 has discouraged others from entering the field.
-Plessy, however, may be re26th, he will speak in A giers Should the hall ate to accommodate the platform at the head of et will be utilized.
+Plessy, however, may be reand Senator Romain and other uembers of the Lea of the gentlemen from the voted against the Demo proposition to go behind were on the platform 3 participated in the cer dept to the insurantian dent to the inauguration ernor.
+That was all very way, but it is to be quest the action of the repres-attended the Odd Fellow ing will dovetail with th